Alaska Bar Exam

 Grading Procedure

 The Alaska bar exam is graded by the NCBE using scaled scores.
-Past exam questions and grading guides can be found here.
 Results are announced in approximately 90 days.

 Passing Score